 Deus ex Machina Definition

-Deus ex Machina translation is Latin for “a god from a machine.”
-It refers to the crane that brought actors playing gods over the stage in Greek and Roman plays.
+Deus ex machina translation is Latin for “god from the machine.”
+It refers to the crane or pulley system that brought actors playing gods over the stage in Greek and Roman plays.
 They were dropped in often towards the end to determine the ending and bring resolution.

 Some of them are can be clearly categorized as lazy writing, while others aren’t so black and white.
-While I would recommend staying away from using them as much as possible, there are ways to make it work for your story rather than against it.
+While I would recommend staying away from this plot device as much as possible, there are ways to make it work for your story rather than against it.
 Here are some common criteria to help us expand this deus ex machina definition along with some ways to make this plot device work.

 Deus Ex Machina Examples